flatcar/Flatcar/draft.md

 ## Decision-making

-For the founding term, the Technical Committee works by full consensus: with only 5 seats, all 5 members must agree for a decision or charter change to pass.
-If a member is absent or the seat is vacant, consensus is required among the remaining seated members.
+For the founding term, the Technical Committee decides by vote rather than full consensus, so a single member cannot block progress on the founding mandate.
+A normal technical decision passes by simple majority of the seats (3 of 5).
+A major architectural or breaking decision, and any charter change, passes by supermajority (4 of 5).
+If a seat is vacant or a member abstains, the thresholds apply to the seats actually filled and voting.

-Once the founding Committee defines a different seat count or structure for subsequent terms (see "Founding mandate" above), it may also revisit whether consensus remains practical at that size, or whether a majority/supermajority threshold should replace it.
+Once the founding Committee defines a different seat count or structure for subsequent terms (see "Founding mandate" above), it may revisit whether these thresholds remain practical at that size.
 Until then:

-- A normal technical decision passes with full consensus of the Committee.
+- A normal technical decision passes by simple majority of the Committee.
-- A major architectural or breaking decision passes with full consensus of the Committee.
+- A major architectural or breaking decision passes by a 4 of 5 supermajority.
 - Other special thresholds are X.

 The exact voting process, including where votes happen and how long they stay open, is